 In India, there are primarily two kinds of income tax return verification:

 - Physical verification is an option for taxpayers who are unable to electronically validate their income tax returns.
-With this procedure, after submitting their tax return, taxpayers must download the ITR-V (Income Tax Return Verification) form from the income tax e-filing portal.
-After submitting their tax return, taxpayers must sign the ITR-V form and transmit it to Bengaluru’s Centralized Processing Center (CPC) within 120 days.
+After submitting their tax return, taxpayers must download the ITR-V (Income Tax Return Verification) form from the income tax e-filing portal.
+After submitting their tax return, taxpayers must sign the ITR-V form and transmit it to Bengaluru’s Centralised Processing Centre (CPC) within 120 days.
 The tax return is regarded as confirmed once the ITR-V form has been processed by the CPC.

 It is crucial to remember that taxpayers have 120 days from the day their income tax return was filed to finish the verification process.
 If the tax return is not verified within this time frame, it may be deemed invalid, in which case the taxpayer may be compelled to file a new tax return.